daytonaio-experiments/starter-mern-saas/mern-starter-writeup-v2.md

 ## Understanding the MERN Stack Application

-Let's dive into the structure of our MERN stack application to understand how it’s organized for efficient development.
+Now that we've successfully set up and run our MERN stack application, it's time to delve deeper into its structure.
+Let's break down the different components of our application to see how they work together seamlessly.

 #### **Overview of the Backend Structure**

-The backend is neatly organized to ensure a clear separation of concerns:
+Let’s dive into the backend structure to see how everything fits together.
+Our backend is designed to keep things organized and maintainable.
+Here’s how we’ve set it up:

 - **Models**: This directory contains Mongoose models, which define the structure of your MongoDB documents, such as customer.js.
 - **Routes**: This directory houses the route handlers that map HTTP requests to controller functions, like customerRoutes.js.